liquid-O2/ryokucha/README.md

 ## Getting Started

-To get started with Ideaboard, either visit the [Live website](https://ryokucha.vercel.app/) or simply clone the repository and install the dependencies:
+To get started with Ryokucha, either visit the [Live website](https://ryokucha.vercel.app/) or simply clone the repository and install the dependencies:

 ```bash